Chapel Hill Carrboro Peacemaking Scholarship

 Criteria: The scholarship committee will judge applicants on the basis of 1) their written discussions of how each of three areas of peace-keeping involvement (activities, studies, and career goals) relates to one or more of the six peace-related focus topics (described above); and 2) a letter of recommendation.

-Deadline: Submit a completed 2024 Chapel Hill-Carrboro Peacemaking Scholarship Application Form, signed by the applicant and a parent or guardian, by February 28, 2024.
+Deadline: Submit a completed 2025 Chapel Hill-Carrboro Peacemaking Scholarship Application Form (updated form coming soonclick here to see the 2024 form), signed by the applicant and a parent or guardian, by March 15, 2025.
 Send completed form and associated documents by email attachment to Skip Polson, Chairperson, Chapel Hill-Carrboro Peacemaking Scholarship Committee, at skippolson@gmail.com.
 Shortly thereafter, all applicants will be notified of the results.

 • 2023 Peacemaking Scholarship Recipients